antonfirsov/docs/2019/07-July/ui-development-survey/ui-development-survey.md

   - Linux desktop
   - IoT
   - Other (please specify)
+12. When delivering cross-platform applications, do you need to:
+    - Access platform-specific APIs
+    - Deliver a consistent UI across all platforms
-11. Do you prefer to use native UI components for your applications?
+    - Integrate platform-specific, native UI components
-  - Yes
-  - No
-12. What's your number one wish for mobile and desktop development in .NET?

-*ToDo: Should we remove or leave the following questions?*
+    - Integrate third-party UI controls
+    - I do not have requirements to deliver cross-platform applications
+13. When delivering cross-platform applications, do you need to:
+    - Deliver the same user interface across all platforms.
+(Example: The application looks and behaves the same on iOS and Android.)
+    - Deliver a similar user experience across platforms, but use the controls and patterns of each target platform.
+(Example: The application behaves similarly across iOS and Android, but uses the native iOS and Android controls.)
+    - I do not have requirements to deliver cross-platform applications

-13. Do you want to build a single desktop applications that work on different platforms?
+14. Do you want to build a single desktop applications that work on different platforms?
   - No, I plan to target only one platform
   - No, I prefer to build different implementations of my application for each platform
   - No, I prefer to use Web
   - Yes

-14. If a cross-platform desktop framework became available for .NET, would you use it for your new applications and rewrite your existing desktop applications?
+15. If a cross-platform desktop framework became available for .NET, would you use it for your new applications and rewrite your existing desktop applications?
   - I would rewrite my existing applications and use it for my new applications
   - I would use it only for my new applications and leave my existing applications where they are
   - No, I would use Web